avivace/iosevka-docker/README.md

 git clone https://github.com/avivace/fonts-iosevka.git
 ```

-2. If you want, prepare your custom build configuration following the [Customized Build](https://github.com/be5invis/Iosevka#customized-build) documentation or use the [Iosevka Build Customizer](https://typeof.net/Iosevka/customizer).
-Replace the provided `private-build-plans.toml` in the `build` folder with yours.
+2. If you want, replace the provided `private-build-plans.toml` in the `build` folder with yours.

 3. Build and run the Docker container